Does Starbucks have hot chocolate? Never has there been a more ridiculous question. Absolutely!

 Does Starbucks Have Hot Chocolate?

-Starbucks has its classic hot chocolate.
+They carry the classic hot chocolate on their menu.
 If you’re a little more adventurous, their seasonal hot chocolates like the salted caramel hot chocolate are also gooey-good.

 Starbucks has been a champion in providing customers with high-quality coffee.